nconder/CreateAzureDisksAttach/README.md

-# CreateAzureDisksAttach
+# Create Azure Disks and Attach to VM

-Create Azure disks and attach them to a VM
+Very basic and easy script to create n Azure disks and attach them to a VM.